 |Management||Founder/Chairman/CEO Michael Dell

 |Return on Equity (Average, Past 3 Years)||37.8%|

 Sources: S&P Capital IQ and Motley Fool CAPS.

 Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
-Motley Fool newsletter services have recommended buying shares of Dell and Apple, as well as creating a bull call spread position on Apple.
-The Fool owns shares of Apple.
+Motley Fool newsletter services have recommended writing covered calls in Dell.
+The Fool owns shares of IBM.
 Try any of our Foolish newsletter services free for 30 days.